-L train service between Bedford Avenue and 14th Street/Eighth Avenue will change due to repairs starting this spring.
+L train service between Bedford Avenue and 14th Street/Eighth Avenue has changed due to repairs, which will continue through the summer of 2020.
 But you can still visit Williamsburg—a neighborhood whose shopping, live music and dining options have turned its name into an international byword for cool.

 The G train runs through Brooklyn and Queens (from Church Avenue to Court Square), and stops in Williamsburg at Metropolitan Avenue.
 If you’re coming from Manhattan, you can take the E, M or 7 train toward Queens and transfer to a Brooklyn-bound G at Court Square.
 You’ll reach the Metropolitan Avenue/Grand Street stop—part of the same complex as the Lorimer Street L station—in minutes.

 The J, M and Z trains connect South Williamsburg directly with Manhattan.
 From Manhattan take any of these Brooklyn-bound trains to Marcy Avenue, or the J or M to Hewes Street, Lorimer Street or Flushing Avenue.

 Many MTA bus lines travel through the Williamsburg neighborhood, including the B62, B32, B24, B39 (the only one that gets you there from Manhattan, heading from the Lower East Side to the Williamsburg Bridge Plaza) and the B43 lines.
 There are also new Williamsburg Link buses (B91 and B92) that on weeknights and weekends travel between the following subway stations: Bedford Avenue (L); Metropolitan Avenue–Lorimer Street (G, L); Marcy Avenue (J, M); and, only on the B92, Hewes Street (J, M).
 For a full accounting, check the MTA’s Brooklyn bus map (PDF).